Run for Recovery September 21, 2019 Register

-Individuals who would like to learn new skills or share acquired ones while they help contribute to the success of individuals seeking recovery from addiction or psychiatric illness.
+Individuals who would like to learn and share new skills as they support people seeking recovery from addiction or psychiatric illness.

 Complete and submit our Volunteer Application.
+You can submit the application by email to email@example.com, fax it to (503) 385-8395, mail it to P.O.
+Box 17818 Salem, OR 97305, or deliver it to 250 Church St. SE, Suite 202, Salem, OR 97301.
 We accept volunteer applications year-round.
 Interviews and volunteer training/orientation are conducted on a quarterly basis. *See training and orientation schedule below.

 Applicants who have passed a background check will be invited to participate in the interview process.
 Applicants who are selected to become volunteers are then scheduled to attend training and orientation.